nwrenger/gluer/README.md

 use serde::{Deserialize, Serialize};
 use std::collections::HashMap;

+/// An example of a simple function with a `Path` and `Query` extractor
 #[metadata]
 async fn fetch_root(Query(test): Query<HashMap<String, String>>, Path(p): Path<usize>) -> String {
     test.get(&p.to_string()).unwrap().clone()
 }

 // Generics are supported, multiple even
+// Note: This is not a docstring and won't
+// be converted
 #[metadata]
 #[derive(Serialize, Deserialize, Default)]
 pub struct Hello<T: Serialize, S> {